WheatOnToast/2d-roguelike/README.md

 - 3 Bosses **COMPLETED**
 - AI controlling other player **COMPLETED**

-9/10 Final deliverables done
+- 9/10 Final deliverables done
-9.5/10 Midterm deliverables done
+- 9.5/10 Midterm deliverables done

+- 18.5/20 in total done for the final project